talon-one/talon_one.js/docs/ManagementApi.md

   'campaignId': 3.4, // Number | Filter results by campaign.
   'sort': "sort_example", // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
   'value': "value_example", // String | Filter results performing case-insensitive matching against the coupon code.
 Both the code and the query are folded to remove all non-alpha-numeric characters.
   'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'valid': "valid_example", // String | Either \"expired\", \"validNow\", or \"validFuture\".
 The first option matches coupons in which the expiration date is set and in the past.
 The second matches coupons in which start date is null or in the past and expiration date is null or in the future, the third matches coupons in which start date is set and in the future.
   'usable': "usable_example", // String | Either \"true\" or \"false\".
 If \"true\", only coupons where `usageCounter < usageLimit` will be returned, \"false\" will return only coupons where `usageCounter >= usageLimit`.
   'referralId': 56, // Number | Filter the results by matching them with the ID of a referral.
 This filter shows the coupons created by redeeming a referral code.